base-org/web/apps/base-docs/docs/building-with-base/guides/building-with-base-and-foundry/testing.md

 Test result: ok.
 2 passed; 0 failed; finished in 19.64ms
 ```

 It seems the logs are not being shown.
-The reason is because we `forge test` command includes a flag that enable us to include more details of the logs emmited during the execution of the tests.
+The reason is because the `forge test` command includes a flag that enable you to include more details of the logs emitted during the execution of the tests.

-We can control that by including `-vv` up until `-vvvvv`.
+You can control that by including different levels of the verbose flag -- `-vv` up to `-vvvvv`.
 For more details about the level of verbosity you can refer to the [Logs and Traces] section of the Foundry documentation.

-If we then run the `foundry test -vv` we should see:
+Run the `foundry test -vv`.
+You should see:

 ```bash
 Running 2 tests for test/Counter.t.sol:CounterTest